evgenyneu/ios-imagescroll-swift/README.md

 # Image in a scroll view with auto layout in iOS

-This is a demo iOS app that shows how to use image inside a scroll view with auto layout.
+This is a demo iOS app written in Swift that shows how to use image inside a scroll view with auto layout.

 Image can be panned and zoomed.
 It is centered and zoomed out initially.
 Adapts to device orientation change with animation.